matrix-org/matrix.org/content/docs/communities/administration/_index.md

 - Your homeserver implementation or admin doesn't advertise support for the room version, via the [homeserver's configuration](https://spec.matrix.org/latest/client-server-api/#mroom_versions-capability).
 - Your client only recommends upgrading from or between certain versions.

-In these cases you can use e.g. Element Web's `/upgraderoom <version>` chat command after [enabling the developer tools](https://docs.element.io/latest/element-support/frequently-asked-questions/?h=devtools#matrix-general).
+In these cases you can use e.g. Element Web's `/upgraderoom <version>` chat command.
 You can also downgrade and sidegrade in this way.

 **Limitations:**